Wickedlasers/libLaserdockCore/README.md

 1) copy dist.local.cmake and rename it to local.cmake
 2) Open local.cmake and set the path QT_BASE_DIR to your local Qt installation directory
 3) Open root CMakeLists.txt with IDE you like.
 Qt Creator is recommended.
 Also you should be able to generate solutions for MSVS or Xcode, or open it with CLion.
+4) In case of Qt Creator create build dir manually, Qt Creator won't do it until you check the checkbox in Preferences -> Kits -> Cmake.
+However this checkbox creates many unnecessary dirs if you change build dir later.
-4) Compile and run example
+5) Compile and run example

 # Code Style
 Code style helps to read and edit the project easier to all of us.
 Please follow it.